Buckomg5050-omg/CyberpunkHackerDuel/README.md

 ## Recent Updates

+- **Player Health System**: Added a health system with a stylish red health bar and damage from obstacles
 - **Enhanced Decoy Indicator**: Decoy readiness now displays particle effects even when the player is stationary
 - **Security Node Redesign**: Changed from pulsing red circle to a more thematic red microchip design
 - **Improved Level Progression**: Fixed level scaling with proper world size expansion between levels